MPTB/HDD-Activity-Agent/README.md

 ---

 ### HDD Activity Agent About Window
->You can learn more information about application and MPTB by this window
+>You can learn more about the agent and MPTB from this window

 ![image](https://2.bp.blogspot.com/-ZLW4dk-mJPE/WwmyUvffrJI/AAAAAAAAAp4/KJU2s-6ONm4QUtYZgPJmYkWLi8CKi4wjACLcBGAs/s1600/hag_about_final.gif)
 ---